spacelama/ansible-initial-server-setup/README.md

 from scratch.
 Have a good backup of your APs before you run this for the first time though if you've already set them up in any way.
-The radio stuff is expected to be quite fragile, and has only received most testing on current openwrt 22.03. and 23.05.*
+The radio stuff is expected to be quite fragile, and has only received most testing on current OpenWRT 22.03.*, 23.05.*, 24.10.*.

-My inventory is in hosts.yml, and tells us whether the openwrt device uses DSA switch config or the old definition, via `openwrt_dsa_switch_config`.
+My inventory is in hosts.yml, and tells us whether the OpenWRT device uses DSA switch config or the old definition, via `openwrt_dsa_switch_config`.
 IP address are decided by `inet_addr_suffix` in your inventory to assign